Navigation and Safety Rules

-Wellington Regional Harbourmaster Captain Mike Pryce has declared a sea side restricted zone alongside Wellington’s main wharves which excludes boaties from the area following Monday’s severe earthquake.
+Wellington Regional Harbourmaster Grant Nalder amended the seaside restricted zone alongside Wellington’s main wharves on 31 May 2017 which excludes boaties from the area following the November 2016 severe earthquake.

 The bylaws are to ensure safe usage of the harbours and waters of the region.
 They apply throughout the waters of the region from the Otaki River Mouth, around to Cape Palliser and then up to the Mataikona River and extend to the coastal waters up to three miles offshore.This includes both Wellington and Porirua Harbours and Lakes Wairarapa and Onoke, but they do not cover the region's rivers.

 These bylaws are made under the requirements of the Local Government Act 1974, and came into effect on 1 July 2009.

 There is a summary the parts of the bylaws most relevant to recreational boating on our recreation pages.